manaba-enhanced-for-tsukuba/manaba-enhanced/README.md

-# manaba Enhanced
+# manaba Enhanced for Tsukuba

 Make your manaba a little bit more comfortable.

 Get it via [Chrome Web Store](https://chrome.google.com/webstore/detail/manaba-enhanced/fldngcbchlbfgbccilklplmhljilhfch).

-**Mainly for students of University of Tsukuba.**
+**For students of University of Tsukuba.**

 ![Screenshot](./bin/dist/thumbnail1.png)

 ## Supported Univ. / 対応大学
 - University of Tsukuba / 筑波大学

-If you want to add support for your univ., please follow the [instruction](https://github.com/mkobayashime/manaba-enhanced#how-to-add-support-for-your-univ) below.
+If you want to use it in your univ., please follow the [instruction](https://github.com/mkobayashime/manaba-enhanced#how-to-add-support-for-your-univ) below.

 ## Features